How to Add JavaScript and jQuery to WordPress

 Basically, jQuery is the JavaScript library and no other language.
 So, both will be loaded the same way.
 There are three methods to add jQuery or JavaScript to WordPress as follows

-- Disable WordPress filtering of script tags.
+• Disable WordPress filtering of script tags.

-- Enqueuing the scripts in WordPress.
+• Enqueuing the scripts in WordPress.

-- Using Plugins.
+• Using Plugins.

-Let’s check out in detail
+Let’s check out i the steps to add JavaScript or jQuery in detail here:

 1. Add JavaScript and jQuery to WordPress by Disable WordPress Filtering of Script Tags